French Horn Guide Part 1

 - Ball and Socket (Mechanical) linkages: Advantages - durable if good quality and maintained well; unlikely to break at inopportune moments.
 Disadvantages - student horns often have poorly made ball and socket joints installed; should be lubricated regularly; expensive when compared to string to replace or repair; cannot easily adjust lever height; can be noisy if poor quality, worn or unlubricated.

-- Finger Hooks - A finger hook is installed on nearly every horn for the left hand pinky to help support the weight of the horn.
+- Finger Hooks - A finger hook is installed on the horn for the left hand pinky to help support the weight of the horn.
 Hands, like people, come in a vast assortment of sizes so a one size fits all approach doesn’t work for everyone.
 A fixed finger hook, usually just a curved hook of metal that the pinky rests in, is low in profile and unmovable.
 That’s fine if it fits your hand but a nuisance if it doesn’t.
 The solution is the adjustable finger hook.
 These can be moved and set to a place that is comfortable.
 The downside is they are bulky, can get knocked out of position and can scratch or dent the bell tubing underneath.
 A repair technician can move or bend a finger hook to a more comfortable position or even swap it out for one that is more comfortable but some lacquer damage may occur in the process.

 - Flipper or Duckfoot - A flipper/duckfoot is a support that extends from the horn above the left hand grip area.
 The flipper relieves the stress put on the pinky and the hand by distributing the weight of the horn onto the area between the thumb and forefinger.
 The flipper flips down alongside the horn to easily fit in a case - hence the name flipper - and pokes out horizontally like a duck's foot - hence the name duckfoot.
 Flippers are easily adjustable or removable with just a simple tool.
 Many teachers avoid flippers for certain students as it can cause them to use too much pressure against the embouchure (lips).
 Flippers have until recently been an after purchase add-on but more makers are adding them on new horns.